SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/software.md

 maintained by NERSC and available for JGI users on Cori.
 Users should themselves build and maintain any more specialized software they may need.

-### Alternatives to using NERSC provided software modules are:
+### Alternatives to using NERSC-provided software modules are:

 * Shifter, with the software built inside a Docker container
 * Anaconda virtual environments
 * A wide array of powerful compilers and tools are available to build software from source code.
-While scratch space is subject to NERSC's purge policy, many groups posess a "sandbox" allocation which is equally performant to \$BSCRATCH, and shared among group members.
+While scratch space is subject to NERSC's purge policy, many groups possess a "sandbox" allocation which is equally performant to \$BSCRATCH, and shared among group members.
 (Running software from $HOME is strongly discouraged.)